functionland/fula-pool/README.md

 # fula-pool
 This is the blockchain (substrate) code that handles the pools in Fula.
+Pools are a set of nodes that join together to share resources with each other or provide resources to others.
+It limits the amount of CPU and storage needed for the smart contract and enable the chain to do hierarchical consensus.

 # Actions